 The primary data set concerns four morphologically similar warblers in the \textit{Acrocephalus} genus; Eurasian Reed Warbler (\textit{Acrocephalus scirpaceus}), Marsh Warbler (\textit{Acrocephalus palustris}), Blyth's Reed Warbler (\textit{Acrocephalus dumetorum}) and Paddyfield Warbler (\textit{Acrocephalus agricola}).
 They constitute a typical example of species that experts with long experience can classify through visual observation, whereas those with less experience usually need measurements of particular traits to aid their classification.
 Our material contains measurements of these traits for birds that have been identified by experts.

-Data on the species was collected from wild birds captured and ringed in Falsterbo, Sweden, and from museum specimens at the museums of natural history in Stockholm, Copenhagen, and Tring.
+Data was collected from wild birds captured and ringed in Falsterbo, Sweden, and from museum specimens at the museums of natural history in Stockholm, Copenhagen, and Tring.
 All birds have three traits of main concern, the \textit{wing length} \citep[measured as described in][]{svensson1992identification}, the \textit{notch length} of feather P2 \citep[measured as described in Figure 1 of][]{Malmhagen2013} and the relative position of the P2 notch to the rest of the wing, referred to as the \textit{notch position} \citep[taken as described in][]{svensson1992identification}.
-For those with less experience of bird topography, these are all measurements of different parts of the wing.
+These are all measurements of different parts of the wing.
 The only covariate is \textit{age}, and it is binary, with levels \textit{juvenile} and \textit{adult}. \textit{Age} is included as a covariate due to a suspected change in the trait distribution (both location and scale) between the birds' juvenile and adult plumages.

 Ideally, \wl and \nl are measured continuously, but in reality this is impossible.
 Instead, \wl is rounded to integer millimeters, as this is the typical unit that gives consistent measurements.
 By the same rationale \nl is rounded to half millimeters.
-Finally, \np is ordered categorical by definition.
-It measures where in relation to the other wing feathers the notch is positioned and it is denoted by the feather closest to the notch.
+Finally, \np is by definition ordered categorical.
+It measures where in relation to the other wing feathers the notch is positioned and it is defined as the feather closest to the notch.

 Overall we have 54 155 observed birds, and these constitute the referential data for this classification problem.
 These are distributed as presented in Table \ref{acros}.
 The uneven distribution of observations across taxa will be commented on throughout the analysis of the data set.